TITLES AND

 "The Cave" (02/06/55):

-Braggart Ben lures Jeff and Lassie into a cave with the temptation of a "real live skeleton," which turns out to be an old cow skull.
-When Jeff won't pay off for this disappointment, Ben traps them in the cave—then can't get them out.
-Ben Neilsen: Sam Ogg.
+Braggart Ben, whose father is helping Gramps with some farm work, lures Jeff and Lassie into a cave with the temptation of a "real live skeleton," which turns out to be an old cow skull.
+When Jeff won't pay off for this disappointment, Ben traps them in the cave, but then can't get them out, only to endanger Jeff's life when he is knocked unconscious trying to escape.
+Ben Neilsen: Sammy Ogg.
 Mr. Neilsen: Robert Malcolm.

 "The Injury" (02/13/55):

 An automobile accident happens just outside the Miller gate and the injured, unconscious driver is brought to the house until he is well enough to be moved.
-When he comes to, he asks if he "hit the dog"—and Lassie is indeed acting strangely.
-Dr. Wallace Stuart: Dayton Lummis.
+When he comes to, he asks if he "hit the dog"—and Lassie is indeed acting strangely when Porky goes into the barn: she is turning in circles and doesn't look as if she can see properly.
+Dr. Walter Stuart: Dayton Lummis.
 (Miss Collins is uncredited.)

 • Note: In this episode, Lassie isn't hungry, and it's passed off as her having "caught a rabbit and eaten it."
-This is a far cry from the Lassie of "The Odyssey," who won't kill a rabbit to survive in the wild.
+This is a far cry from the Lassie of "The Odyssey" seven seasons later, who won't kill a rabbit to survive in the wild.
 Watch Gramps falling all over himself to impress the matronly Miss Collins, the nurse Doc Stuart engages to take care of George Walton!
+The old fellow still has a spring left in his step!

 "The Well" (02/20/55):

-A businessman wants to dredge an old well on the Miller property to use for his water company, but Gramps won't let them, so he schemes to get at the water some other way.
+A businessman wants to dredge an old well on the Miller property to use for his water company, but Gramps won't let them, so the executive schemes to get at the water some other way, to the dismay of his clean-cut young attorney.
 Mr. Saunders: Hugh Beaumont.
 Mr. Hazlitt: Tristam Coffin.
 Liz Barton: Hallene Hill.

 "The Snake" (02/27/55):

-Although Lassie fights off the creature, Jeff is bitten by a rattlesnake and Gramps and Ellen rush to get him to a doctor.
-But the truck breaks an axle when Gramps uses a shortcut and they must proceed on foot.
+Although Lassie fights off the creature, Jeff is bitten by a rattlesnake, and Gramps and Ellen rush to get him to a doctor.
+But the truck breaks an axle when Gramps takes a shortcut and they must proceed on foot.
 Clay: Richard Garland.
-Dr. Stuart: Dayton Lummis.
-Jenny: Florence Garland.
+Dr. Walter Stuart: Dayton Lummis.
+Jenny: Florence Lake.

 "The Bear" (03/06/55):

-Jeff's long-anticipated fishing trip with Gramps is finally here; they're having a great time until Gramps wrenches his back—and then a bear begins harassing them.
+Jeff's long-anticipated fishing trip with Gramps is finally taking place; they're having a great time until Gramps wrenches his back.
+Jeff is carrying on pretty well keeping the camp going—until a bear begins harassing them.

 »» Second Season •• Episode Guide Contents Page